by John Salt - Updated September 2022

 Time to learn about these features and why you can’t properly setup or fly a modern day collective pitch RC helicopter without most of them.

 Yes - the radio is more important than the helicopter!

 NOTE: This article is geared towards collective pitch RC heli radios, not little micro fixed pitch stuff that most of these RC helicopter radio specific features don't apply to.

-“Can I fly a RC helicopter with my RC airplane radio?”
+“Can I fly an RC helicopter with my RC airplane radio?”
 I get this question a lot.
 The simple answer used to be "NO!"